Top 100 Trial Lawyers

 • Residential Mortgage Fraud in the First Degree – NY Penal Law § 187.25

-There are many possible defenses to Grand Larceny in the 1st Degree.
-If successful, a defense may reduce your sentencing exposure, result in the prosecution withdrawing the case against you, or the jury returning a “not guilty” verdict.
-The most common defenses to New York theft crimes include:
+Numerous defenses exist for Grand Larceny in the 1st Degree.
+A successful defense may lessen your sentencing exposure, lead to the prosecution withdrawing the case against you, or result in a "not guilty" verdict from the jury.
+Common defenses to New York theft crimes include:

 • You lacked the intent to permanently deprive the owner of the property.